fossasia/open-event-server/docs/installation/local.md

 createdb opev_test -O $USER
 ```

-This method is called "ident" method, where the connection is established via "Unix domain socket", which is a file, instead of a pair of IP:port.
+This method is called "peer" method, where the connection is established via "Unix domain socket", which is a file, instead of a pair of `IP:port`.
 This method is safe because:

 - No password to protect.
 - Only available to same-machine clients, meaning no worries about attack from outside.